thoughtbot/maybe_haskell/release/maybe_haskell.md

 fh x = fmap f (fmap g x)
 ```

-This function will call `fmap g` on its argument which will multiply by 3 if the
+This function will call `fmap g` on its argument, which will multiply by 3 if the
-number's there or return `Nothing` if it's not, then give that result to `fmap
-f` which will add 2 if the number's there, or return `Nothing` if it's not:
+number's there or return `Nothing` if it's not.
+Then it will give that result to `fmap f`, which will add 2 if the number's there, or return `Nothing` if it's not:

 ```haskell
 fh actuallyFive